Help! My baby is refusing their bottle...

 - Displaying poor growth

-If you recognise some of these behaviours in your baby and are concerned, it's probably worth speaking to your GP or health visitor. 🩺
+If you recognise some of these behaviours in your baby and are concerned, then speak to your GP or health visitor who will be able to advise.

 The most common reasons behind this are:

-- Stress associated with gagging or choking while feeding
+- Gagging or choking episodes while feeding which cause distress

-- Pain due to acid reflux or a milk allergy
+- Pain due to acid reflux, ulcers or a milk allergy

 - A sensory-based feeding disorder (more common in premature babies who experienced longer stays in NICU)

-Usually, a bottle aversion is a conditioned behavioural response.
+Usually, a bottle aversion is a learned behavioural response.
 Parents will worry that their baby is in pain at every feed, but this is rarely the case.
 Initially, a baby may be displaying distress in response to something that is unpleasant, stressful or painful.
-If exposure to this is repeated, the baby may then learn to start showing signs of distress before being fed, which can be very challenging for both parents and babies.
-These behaviours can last for months, weeks or years.
+If exposure to this is repeated, the baby may then learn to start showing signs of distress before being fed, which can be very challenging for both parents and babies and starts a vicious cycle and pattern of behaviour.

 The timing and type of behaviour your baby exhibits will provide vital clues as to the cause of the bottle aversion.